noqqe/why-openbsd.rocks/content/fact/wx.md

 title: "W^X Memory"
 ---

-Since 2003, memory on OpenBSD can either be written **or** executed.
-Not both.
+Since 2003, memory on OpenBSD can be written to **or** executed, but not both.

-This is a massive security feature that prevents malicious code from producing buffer overflows and executing what has been inserted.
+This is a major security feature that prevents malicious code from producing buffer overflows and executing what has been inserted.

 Details: